 When applying for finance you will be required to supply certain personal information and confirm your identity.

 You will need to provide a full UK driving licence.
 We may also ask you for a further proof of address dated within three months of submission of your application.
-Acceptable proof of address includes bank or credit card statement, utility or council tax bills, or mortgage statements.
+Acceptable proof of address includes bank or credit card statement or mortgage statements.

 The supplying dealer should provide this information.
 If for any reason you are unsure, there are a number of organisations through which you can check directly, such as:

 - The AA